EtherealDevs/EtherealDevs/README.md

 <h1 align="center">Welcome to Ethereal 👨🏻‍🚀🌌</h1>

 <p align="center">🖖🏼Hi!
 How are You.
-We are a passionate team of developers dedicated to pushing the boundaries of innovation and technology. 💫 Our mission is to shape the future with creative, visionary solutions that transform how we interact with the cosmos.</p>
+We are a passionate team of developers dedicated to pushing the boundaries of innovation and technology. 💫 Our mission is to shape the future with creative, visionary solutions that transform how we create digital products of the cosmos.</p>

 ## About Us 🚀